bclindner/ivory/README.md

         "blocked": ["sexie.ru"],
         "severity": 1,
         "punishment": {
-          "type": "suspend",
+          "type": "disable",
-          "message": "Your account has been suspended for spamming."
+          "message": "Your account has been disabled for spamming."
         }
       }
     ]